SaxionMechatronics/ai4rob_course/docs/reinforcement_learning/2_mdp.md

 ## From Intuition to Formalism

 In the introduction, we talked about agents learning through interaction with an environment.
-Now let's make this precise using the mathematical framework of **Markov Decision Processes (MDPs)**.
+To reason rigorously about this process, we'll use the mathematical framework of **Markov Decision Processes (MDPs)**.

-MDPs provide a formal way to model sequential decision-making problems.
-Don't worry—we'll build up the concepts step by step!
+Why MDPs?
+MDPs are popular because they provide a simple yet powerful formalism for modeling sequential decision-making where outcomes can be uncertain and depend only on the current state and action (i.e., they satisfy the *Markov property*).
+This makes them especially suitable for robotics and control tasks, where the agent's current situation encapsulates everything needed to predict future dynamics.

 ## The Key Components